JKCodes/snapshot/README.md

 $ nodemon
 ```

 6. note: you will need a Cloudinary account to test this app.
-If you do not feel like create an account, feel free to visit [the deployed site](https://jkcodes-snapshot.herokuapp.com) to test the functionalities.
+If you do not feel like creating an account, feel free to visit [the deployed site](https://jkcodes-snapshot.herokuapp.com) to test the functionalities.